July 10, 2008: Apple launches the App Store, an online hub that lets iPhone owners browse and download apps made by

 Some developers who jumped on the App Store train from day one reaped rich rewards.
 For example, a 28-year-old programmer named Steve Demeter created a sliding-blocks puzzle game called Trism that made use of the iPhone’s accelerometer.
 Selling Trism for $5, he made $250,000 within the first two months of the App Store.

 Soon, another indie developer trumped Demeter’s tale of App Store success.
 Ethan Nicholas earned $600,000 in one month with his tank artillery app, iShoot.
 (Sadly, it’s vanished from the App Store now.)

 The odds of landing a hit decreased as more and more apps flooded into the App Store.
 However, the growing number of iPhone (and later iPad) users meant that the App Store provided a whole new way for developers to make a living.

 App Store success by the numbers

 Since its launch, the App Store has gone from strength to strength.
 By September 2008, it racked up 100 million downloads.
 By April 2009, it hit 1 billion.
-More than a decade on, we can pick from more than 2 million apps, which have been downloaded more than 200 billion times.
+More than a decade on, we can pick from more nearly 2 million apps, which have been downloaded more than 370 billion times.

 Today, the idea of an App Store is no longer an Apple exclusive.
 In a July 2011 court case with Amazon, Apple lost proprietary use of the term “App Store.”
 That opened up the possibility of rival services using the phrase Apple popularized to name their own app stores.

-Apple’s App Store continues to be ridiculously profitable for the company — and a major selling point for Apple users.
+A decade and a half after its launch, the App Store remains ridiculously profitable for the company — and a major selling point for Apple users.
 No wonder Apple co-founder Steve Wozniak called it Apple’s most important invention.
 For a company that made the Apple II, Mac, iPod, iPhone and far more, that’s high praise indeed.